seanpm2001/seanpm2001/README.md

 - [2024.04.06] The file is back to normal standing, and the rendering issue has been fixed.
 I am still working on keeping the file under 524,289 bytes
 - [2024.04.07] Something may need to be done with the `What I'm currently working on§Major projects` section, as it is the biggest part of this file, yet it can't be shrunk easily.
 I am still working on keeping the file under 524,289 bytes
 - [2024.04.08] Size wasn't as much of a concern today, but I am still being cautious
+- [2024.04.09] Size is becoming a concern again, as I have less than 10% capacity for new content here.
+Also, the file is over 10,000 lines long again.

 - [`View this section separately`](/Segments/Size-warning/README.md)